conddiz/pix-for-woocommerce/readme.txt

 = 2021.01.21 - version 1.1.1 =

-* Fix QR Code generation for Itaú
+* Add required fields for compatibility with more banks

+= 2021.01.21 - version 1.1.2 =

+* Remove stylesheet loading